-severe wind Damage Can Make A mess
+Severe Wind Damage Can Make A mess

 Identifying Wind Damage On A Roof

-If your area recently suffered a wind storm, it is important to understand what signs to look for and the importance of some speedy roof and siding repair.
+If your area recently suffered a wind storm, it is important to understand what signs to look for and the importance of speedy roof and siding repair.
 Failure to undergo roof repair could result in a range of consequences, such as roof leaks, mold growth, wood rot, and similar problems.

 Emergency Restoration: